itrobertson/DecisionTree/README.md

 DecisionTree
 ============

-A Decision Tree implementation for ID3 with features of C4.5
+A Decision Tree implementation of ID3 used in the textbook Artificial Intelligence: A Modern Approach (3rd Edition); with features of C4.5.